-With a population of more than 111 million people, Mexico is the eleventh most populated country on the planet.
-If youve ever been to Mexico City, youre well aware of just how crowded some parts can be.
+With more than 111 million people, Mexico is the eleventh most populated country on the planet.
+If you’ve ever been to Mexico City, you’re well aware of just how crowded some parts can be.
 Mexico City is not the only bustling metropolis, though.
 If you want to buy Mexico insurance and embark on a road trip, you could experience the intriguing city of Culiacan.
-To get to the capital of Sinoloa state, you will need to keep valid Mexican auto insurance with you at all times.
+To get to the capital of Sinaloa state, you will need to keep valid Mexican auto insurance with you at all times.
 Find out more about Culiacan below.

 Culiacan: The Basics

-Assuming that you have purchased Mexican car insurance from Mexican Insurance Store, you shouldnt have any trouble finding your way to Culiacan.
-Going without Mexican auto insurance is a recipe for disaster though, and could seriously mess up your visit to this unique city.
+Assuming that you have purchased Mexican car insurance from Mexican Insurance Store, you shouldn’t have any trouble finding your way to Culiacan.
+Going without Mexican auto insurance is a recipe for disaster, though, and could seriously mess up your visit to this unique city.
 The city was originally inhabited by Amerindians, who are believed to have settled there around 628.
-The Spanish settled the first modern city here in the year 1531.
+However, the Spanish settled the first modern city here in the year 1531.
 Interestingly enough, Cabeza de Vaca ended his legendary explorations in this city.
 There are currently more than 3.7 million people living here.

 Cultural Attractions in Culiacan

 There are plenty of great cultural attractions to enjoy in Culiacan.
-One especially popular option is the Centro de Ciencias de Sinoloa, which is a first-rate science museum.
-The main attraction there is a massive meteorite, which happens to be the fifth largest one in the world.
-Another nice option is to spend the afternoon or evening at the Difucar, which is a cultural center.
+One trendy option is the Centro de Ciencias de Sinaloa, which is a first-rate science museum.
+The main attraction is a massive meteorite, which happens to be the fifth largest one in the world.
+Another nice option is to spend the afternoon or evening at the Difucar, a cultural center.
 It includes a theater, museums, a cafe and much more.
-It is a prime place to do some people watching, too, since its very popular with the locals.
-You definitely wont get bored while exploring Culiacan.
+It is also a prime place to do some people-watching since it’s very popular with the locals.
+So you definitely won’t get bored while exploring Culiacan.

 Other Things to See

-While youre in Culiacan, be sure to check out its rivers, as the Humaya and the Tamazula rivers meet to form the Culiacan.
-Theres a lovely cathedral that was built during the 1830s.
-If you’re willing to go on a short, thirty minute car ride, you can also spend some time at the Imala hot springs.
-This is an especially good option if you are road weary and in need of some rest and relaxation.
+While you’re in Culiacan, be sure to check out its rivers, as the Humaya and the Tamazula rivers meet to form the Culiacan.
+There’s a lovely cathedral that was built during the 1830s.
+If you’re willing to go on a short, thirty-minute car ride, you can also spend some time at the Imala hot springs.
+This is an excellent option if you are road-weary and in need of some rest.
 The rejuvenating waters of these hot springs are sure to perk you right back up again.
-When its over, you’ll be glad that you visited Culiacan.
-Mexican insurance and big city excitement in Culiacan, Mexico!
+When it’s over, you’ll be glad that you visited Culiacan.
+Mexican insurance and big-city excitement in Culiacan, Mexico!